jccsvq/svg-abacus/README.md

 # svg-sangi

- Simple `python3` script to draw SVG diagrams or illustrations of Japanese style counting rods (sangi 算木), medieval European counting boards and an imaginary  mayan free counters abacus.
+ Simple `python3` script to draw SVG diagrams or illustrations of Japanese style counting rods (sangi 算木), medieval European counting boards and an imaginary  mayan (vigesimal) free counter abacus.

 This script requires a data file to be piped; example: